aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *Some of the code that trained the model from existing data and generated predictions for new data*

-There are two main aspects to how this worked: the data that was provided in order for the machine to infer the likelihood that a food outlet wasn't clean, and the code that read the data, generated the inferences, and returned a recommendation.
+There are two main ingredients to all of this: 1. the data the machine examined to decide the probability that a food outlet wasn't clean, and 2. the code that read the data, generated the inferences, and returned a recommendation.

 Although we haven't analysed the code in detail, we know already that it was based on three particular machine learning libraries: tensorflow, sklearn and lightgbm.
 (Libraries are third-party computer programs imported into some code to carry out particular tasks).